ArjantjuhDev/TrackerMobileBackend/README.md

 ## Setup

-1. Deploy the smart contract to Polygon Mumbai testnet.
-2. Update backend with contract address and ABI.
-3. Deploy backend and frontend to Vercel.
+1. Deploy backend and frontend to Vercel.
-4. Update frontend to use backend API endpoints.
+2. Update frontend to use backend API endpoints.

 ## License